boazde/personal-excalidraw/DEPLOYMENT.md

 - At least 1GB RAM and 10GB disk space
 - Docker installed (we'll show you how)

+**Note for Low-RAM VPS (1GB):** If your server has 1GB RAM or less, you can enable Low Memory Build Mode during configuration.
+This makes the build process slower (3-5 minutes instead of 30-60 seconds) but ensures it works reliably on low-RAM servers.

 ## Step 1: Install Docker

 If Docker is not installed on your server: